steventanyang/lefocus/system-design/phase-island-timer.md

 ### 2.2 Data Flow

+**App Launch:**
+1. App initializes and calls `island_init()` via FFI.
+2. Swift creates the island window and displays "00:00" in idle state (slightly transparent).
+3. Island remains visible but dimmed until a timer starts.

 **Timer Start:**
 1. User clicks "Start" in the React UI.
 2. Tauri command `start_timer()` runs in Rust.
 3. Rust updates `TimerState` to running and records `start_uptime_ms` (from `mach_absolute_time`) plus `target_ms`.
 4. Rust calls `island_start(IslandStartPayload)` via FFI.
 The payload includes `start_uptime_ms`, `target_ms`, and `mode`.
-5. Swift creates the window, caches the payload, and starts its own one-second render timer.
+5. Swift transitions from idle to active state, caches the payload, and starts its one-second render timer.

 **Swift Render Loop (every 1s):**
 1. Swift computes a display value using the cached payload and `ProcessInfo.processInfo.systemUptime` (remaining time for countdown, elapsed time for stopwatch).